-The student will need to purchase the designated nursing pin through the EMCC bookstore, and all outstanding fees owed to the College must be paid by the month of April prior to May graduation.
+The student may choose to purchase the designated EMCC nursing pin through the EMCC bookstore for the pinning ceremony (no other nursing pin is to be purchased).
+All outstanding fees owed to the College must be paid by the month of April prior to May graduation.